LandonWalkaraj/MOT-LVW/README.md

 ## Notes On LoRAT

-LoRAT is fundamentally a single-object tracker.
-This project adapts it to multi-object tracking by creating one tracking task per user-selected bounding box.
-That is enough for an interactive multi-object prototype, but it is not the same as a full detector-plus-reID MOT system.
+LoRAT from my research is fundamentally a single-object tracker.
+This project is an attempt to adapt it to multi-object tracking by creating one tracking task per user-selected bounding box.